The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Proposed Method: The Equalizer

 \section{Proposed Method: The Equalizer}

 In this section, we present a general methodology, that we call The Equalizer, for exploiting the shape-gain decomposition of speech/audio signals in the NAC framework.
-We then implement this methodology for a typical NAC, derived from the widely-used EnCodec model, and show that the proposed method enables a large increase in the performance of this codec in terms of bitrate-distortion-complexity trade-off.
+We then implement this methodology for four different typical/prominent NACs and show that the proposed method enables a large increase in the performance of these four codecs in terms of bitrate-distortion-complexity trade-off.